 Renters are struggling everywhere, and if you're one of them, you've likely considered moving back into your childhood treehouse or, worse, rushing into homeownership prematurely.

-While you try to negotiate your rent, keep looking for more affordable units and learn how to make money creatively.
+While you negotiate your rent, keep looking for more affordable units and explore ways to get help with your rent.
 Being prepared and proactive is the best way to safeguard your finances in an unstable market.
-And you could also look for options to live rent free.

 - First month free